BrooksResearchGroup-UM/FastMBAR/docs/source/installation.rst

 * Installation

-  Open a Terminal and run the following command based on if you have installed Anaconda:
+  Open a Terminal and run the following command depending on if you have installed Anaconda:

   * With Anaconda